Reliability engineering

 • etc.

 Furthermore, human errors in management; the organization of data and information; or the misuse or abuse of items, may also contribute to unreliability.
 This is the core reason why high levels of reliability for complex systems can only be achieved by following a robust systems engineering process with proper planning and execution of the validation and verification tasks.
-This also includes careful organization of data and information sharing and creating a "reliability culture", in the same way that having a "safety culture" is paramount in the development of safety critical systems.
+This also includes the careful organization of data and information sharing and creating a "reliability culture", in the same way, that having a "safety culture" is paramount in the development of safety-critical systems.

 Reliability prediction combines: